Eoin Griffin set for 100th Connacht appearance

 On the bench Eoin Griffin is set to make his 100th appearance for the province while 21-year-old prop Matthew Burke and Joe Maksymiw, who joined from the Leicester Tigers, are in line to make their respective debuts in the tournament.

-Dragons coach Bernard Jackman welcomes back Welsh international centre Hallm Amos following an absence with a dislocated elbow while Taine Basham, an outstanding underage international, gets his chance to start this match in the absence of Richard Moriarty.
+Dragons coach Bernard Jackman welcomes back Welsh international centre Hallam Amos following an absence with a dislocated elbow while Taine Basham, an outstanding underage international, gets his chance to start this match in the absence of Ross Moriarty.

 Friend will be hoping for a reaction from his players following last week’s disappointing defeat to the Ospreys, when a poor start and the late concession of a try cost them victory.
 He admitted: “Our attack is potent enough if we get the ball we want, but if we can’t we have got to adapt.